Promoting race inclusivity in the workplace: a toolkit for organisations

 - invite staff of all levels of seniority to participate and from all areas of the business

-- plan in frequent meetings with robust agendas to keep members engaged
+- plan in frequent meetings with agendas to keep members engaged

-Inclusion partners across Addleshaw Goddard’s ethnicity work stream have worked with other partners and the HR team to look at how they can build a BAME network and establish initiatives with meaningful outcomes.
+Inclusion partners across Addleshaw Goddard’s ethnicity work stream have worked with other partners and the HR team to look at how they can build a network for Black, Asian and minority ethnic staff and establish initiatives with meaningful outcomes.

-- The firm knows which employees are interested in deepening their involvement with BAME initiatives
+- The firm knows which employees are interested in deepening their involvement with diversity initiatives

 - There is a more open culture in terms of sponsorship and support